ducquando/learn-swift/README.md

 #### 6. Overloaded Functions

-Although function's name has to be distinct as stated above, two or more functions may share a name if they differ in parameters.
-This type of functions are called *overloaded functions*.
+Although the function's name has to be distinct, as stated above, two or more functions may share a name if they differ in parameters.
+These types of functions are called *overloaded functions*.
 And based on the number of arguments passed during the function call, the corresponding function is called.

-For example, we can alter above `mutiply()` function to accept different type and number of parameters.
+For example, we can alter the above `multiply()` function to accept different types and numbers of parameters.

 ```swift
 // Example of an overloaded functions